YuPing0612/social-media-analysis/情資分析-Lab4.md

 ### Lab3：predict exploit

-We use our CVE discussions on Twitter to predict the exploit.
+We use our CVE discussions on Twitter to predict the exploit of vulnerabilities.

-The package we use is scikit-learn.
+The package we use are scikit-learn, numpy, matplotlib.